 Photos and story by Jeremy

 Yesterday, December 12, 2012, was the ubiquitous 12-12-12 date – most likely the last repeating numerical date of my lifetime.
 I read that courthouses were expecting an enormous spike in Justice of the Peace ceremonies because of the unique digits.
 A photographer friend of mine, a fellow lover of marriage and connections, once went down to the courthouse on a repeating date to photograph ceremonies for couples that had no photographer, and I borrowed his inspiring idea.
-Amber and I were already commissioned to be at the Collin County Records Building for a courthouse wedding at 12:12 that afternoon, so I ended up sticking around for the rest of the afternoon talking to anxious couples in the courthouse lobby.
+I was already commissioned to be at the Collin County Records Building for a courthouse wedding at 12:12 that afternoon, so I ended up sticking around for the rest of the afternoon talking to anxious couples in the courthouse lobby.

 Above all else, my goal was to share the power of a wedding photograph.
 And to not allow that very first moment in the creation of a new family to go undocumented.
 My offer was simple: if you don’t have a photographer, allow me to document your ceremony, and I will mail you five prints.
 Giving prints over digital images was extremely important to me.
 Specifically it’s the value of the tangible photograph that I wanted to spread… the joy, gratitude, and love that permeates your life when you continue to look back on your greatest experiences and connections because they are in print.
-I cherish the photos of my life that I get to look at every day in our house.
+I cherish the photos of my life that I get to look at every day in my house.

 Here are the 5 images that I will be mailing each couple tomorrow, along with my experience and thoughts on documenting them.